A very important and indeed controversial Mexican Bishop has passed on. That is Bishop Samuel Ruiz who was Bishop of the "Mayans".

 In the opening paragraphs of his MEETING WITH THE REPRESENTATIVES

-OF ALL THE GENERATIONS OF THE CENTURY
+OF ALL THE GENERATIONS OF THE CENTURY. he said:

 A thousand years ago, in the year 999 of our era, the fury of those who worshiped a violent god, calling themselves his representatives, did away with Quetzalcóatl, the prophet-king of the Toltecs, because he was against using force to settle human conflicts.
 As he neared death, he clutched in his hands a cross which symbolized for him and his followers the agreement of all ideas in the search for harmony.
 He passed on these lofty teachings to his people: "Good will always prevail over evil".
 "Man is the centre of all creation".
 "Weapons will never be companions of the word; it is the word that dispels the storm-clouds, so that we may be filled with divine light" (cf. Raúl Horta, El Humanismo en el Nuevo Mundo, chap.
 II).
 In these and in other teachings of Quetzalcóatl we can see a "preparation for the Gospel" (Lumen gentium, n.
 16), which many of your ancestors would have the joy of accepting 500 years later.